 Consequences

-The table below specifies different individual consequences associated with the attack pattern.
+This table specifies different individual consequences associated with the attack pattern.
 The Scope identifies the security property that is violated, while the Impact describes the negative technical impact that arises if an adversary succeeds in their attack.
 The Likelihood provides information about how likely the specific consequence is expected to be seen relative to the other consequences in the list.
 For example, there may be high likelihood that a pattern will be used to achieve a certain impact, but a low likelihood that it will be exploited to achieve a different impact.